 Few major metropolises in Canada offer easy access to the ocean, beaches, rainforest, mountains, and even whale watching.
 You can find all of this just a few miles from Vancouver so get ready to do some exploring.

-Vancouver has the highest population density of all cities in Canada, with about 5,400 people per kilometer.
+Vancouver has the highest population density of all cities in Canada, with about 5,400 people per square kilometer.
 Despite being densely populated, it has the third-highest quality of living worldwide and is known for being an exceptionally clean city for its size.

 The city hosts over 10 million visitors per year, and tourism is the second-largest industry bringing in $14 billion per year and 104,000 full-time jobs.